State Geological Survey of Texas

 State Geological Survey

-Established in 1909, the Bureau of Economic Geology of The University of Texas at Austin is a research entity of the university and functions as the State Geological Survey.
-Dr. Scott W. Tinker, Director, is the State Geologist.
+Established in 1909, the Bureau of Economic Geology of The University of Texas at Austin is a research entity of The University and is also the State Geological Survey of Texas.
 As such, its mission includes informing state policy-makers on issues arising from the geology and physical environment of Texas.
 Bureau objectives in this role also include producing unbiased, peer-reviewed energy, environmental and energy economics research which benefits the people of Texas and a wide variety of stakeholders around the world, and serving as a major geoscience resource for educators and the public at large.

 Mapping